sujatanayak/cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- : What aspect of security do load balancers protect?
-What is the advantage of a jump box?
-Load balancer  protect against dDos attack.
+Load balancer ensures the availability of the servers by having redundancy. they also protects against dDos attack.
 Having a jumpbox ensures that the network is not assecible from the public domain and only through the jumpbox.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network_ and system  logs_.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system  logs.
-- What does Filebeat watch for?_Filebeat monitors the log files or the location that the user specifies and sends them to either Elasticsearch or logstash.
+- What does Filebeat watch for?
+Filebeat monitors the log files or the location that the user specifies and sends them to either Elasticsearch or logstash.
-- What does Metricbeat record?Metricbeat monitors the servers and records metrics on system and services such as docker metrics or system metrics.
+- What does Metricbeat record?
+Metricbeat monitors the servers and records metrics on system and services such as docker metrics or system metrics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.